otfbm/docs/pages/view.md

 ## Grid Pan

-You can also `!view` different parts of the map by panning, which sets the top left corner to whatever grid location is specified.
+You can also `!view` different parts of the map, which sets the top left corner to whatever grid location is specified.
+To define the size of the view, you can either specify the bottom right coordinate or provide a grid range.

 _*Example*_